renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 8. The container adds another service/feature as systemd managed.
 9. The container will use a private dir /usr/share/sonic/LoM as RW.
 This dir will be mounted only to LoM container, hence exclusive.
 10. The private dir will be used for any runtime update and image upgrade script will carry over for maintianing the updates.
+11. This service is integrated with sonic-buildimage via submodule update.

 ## Redis-DB
 ### STATE-DB